Sunday, 30 October 2022

 The Ferme du tabac and the organisation of the Tobacco industry

 By the mid century tobacco duties were worth more than 30 million livres a year to the French Crown - some 7% of fixed income - second in value only to the hated gabelle.
 Like the trade in salt, the tobacco trade was administered as a royal monopoly.
-In 1730, after a period of control by the Compagnie des Indes, Ferme du tabac was incorporated into the "General-Farm".
+In 1730, after a period of control by the Compagnie des Indes, the Ferme du tabac was incorporated into the "General-Farm".
 It was a huge undertaking.
 To maintain the tobacco monopoly effectively, every aspect of the importation, processing and sale of tobacco had to be overseen.

 This map, which was prepared by Lavoisier in the 1780s, shows the Tobacco Farm's complex and highly regulated pattern of import and distribution.
 This level of control was made possible by the centralised organisation of the General-Farm with its specialised committees, directors and inspectors.
 From 1749 onwards the Comité du tabac occupied the magnificent 17th-century Hôtel de Longueville, situated in the centre of Paris between the Louvre and the Tuileries.
 From here the authority of the Farm extended directly through much of the Kingdom, with "sous-fermes" in the Lyonnais, Dauphiné, Provence, Languedoc, Roussillon and Lorraine.

-Sunday 29 May 2022
+Sunday, 29 May 2022

 Salt-smuggling - more snapshots from the Breton border

-The division of the gabelle into different regions, with extreme and arbitrary price differentials, inevitably made the smuggling of salt an intractable problem.
+The division of the gabelle into regions, with extreme and arbitrary price differences, inevitably made the smuggling of salt an intractable problem.
 Smugglers were most active where the pays francs or pays rédimés shared a frontier with the grandes gabelles, above all along boundary with Brittany.
 Salt which sold for two or three livres-per-minot in Brittany retailed for fifty-six or more livres-per-minot over the border in Maine or Anjou.

 According to Daniel Roche, everywhere in France the majority of those convicted of salt tax violations were men; two-thirds were adults under the age of forty.
 Smuggling was normally a supplement to other work: even the few full-time smugglers would be supported by their communities and often did ordinary chores around the villages.
 They were not the true marginals of society, but poor country folk - day labourers, smallholders, village artisans, petty traders.
 Ultimately they inhabited the same world in which the taxed salt and tobacco were consumed.